 In our experience, when the draw is priced very low and looks suspiciously low, it is one to avoid.
 It could be fixed, or it could just be a perception that it might be.
-But in any case it is best to avoid.
+But in any case it is best to avoid it.

 On the other side of things, we tend to stick to matches where the draw odds are below 5.0 to try and ensure we make a profit – or at worst a small loss – if there is a goal.

-What tends to happen if there is a strong favourite in a match is that if the underdog scores, the draw price will actually come in – leaving you in a losing position on the trade.
+What tends to happen if there is a strong favourite in a match is that if the underdog scores first, the draw price will actually come in – leaving you in a losing position on your trade.

 In any situation where the draw odds are above 4, this will tend to happen.
 So some people would stick to matches where the draw odds are below 4.

-To summarise then, these are the three criteria to focus on when selecting matches to trade.
+To summarise then, these are the three criteria to focus on when selecting matches to trade the classic lay the draw strategy in.
 We focus on matches where:

 - Over £30,000 has been matched on the match odds market before kick-off;